A historic building with large red banners hanging from its front columns, surrounded by small trees and located on a city street.

 Web image of U.S. District Judge Isaac Charles Parker.

-2 1/2" U.S. Judge badge, now added to the museum.
-One of only two I have ever seen.
+2 1/2" U.S. Judge badge, one of only two I have ever seen.
 The other is pictured below.
+I have reviewed badge company records documenting several more U.S. judge badges.
 Most likely a one-off badge made for the Judge, as the AO issues only judges' credentials.

 Web image of unmarked U.S. court crier badge, which measures 2 3/4."
 The Supreme Court of the United States appointed a “crier” on the second day of its opening term in February 1790.
 Authenticity and age unknown.